chrisdemonte/Sahmdr/README.md

 Welcome to SAMHDR, a card game that is currently in developement and will eventually be hosted online so you can face players anywhere!

-(See "Playing SAMHDR" below)

-## Launching SAMHDR in Development App
+## Launching SAMHDR through the Development App

 SAMHDR was developed in JavaScript with a React front-end and a Node.JS back-end.
 To run this app locally you will need to have React, Node.JS, and Socket.IO installed on your system.
 You will also need the SAMHDR Server application found here: [SAMHDR Sever Repository](https://github.com/chrisdemonte/Samhdr-Server).